Two Army National Guard members removed from inauguration duty - KVIA

 Miller also thanked the FBI for its assistance in vetting members of the National Guard.

+Efforts to find and eliminate extremism within the military’s ranks, particularly among those who espouse White supremacist beliefs, began long before this month’s riot at the Capitol but have taken on increased urgency in the days since.

-The enhanced screening measures come as thousands of National Guard members are patrolling the streets of the nation’s capital ahead of Inauguration Day.
+The enhanced screening measures come as tens of thousands of National Guard members are patrolling the streets of the nation’s capital ahead of Inauguration Day.

+The 25,000 National Guard members currently in the nation’s capital is the maximum number authorized by the Pentagon for security around the inauguration.

+The numbers have been growing over the past several days as troops have arrived from other parts of the country.

 Comments